-I’ve always thought it would be so wonderful to live like people in Italy, India, and Thailand, where one visits the local fresh markets in the morning to see what is being offered by the various food vendors.
+I’ve always thought it would be so wonderful to live like people in Italy, Mexico and Thailand, where one visits the local fresh markets in the morning to see what is being offered by the various food vendors.
 This traditional, cultural experience influences what one will prepare for that day’s meal by what is available in the market.

 The only thing fresher than a local or farmers’ market is to take a stroll through your own garden and harvest what is ready to use that day . . . and that’s just what I did yesterday!
 I just love going out to my vegetable gardens that are right next to my kitchen.
 All I have to do is walk out the side door with a basket and a pair of clippers and I’m able to return with nature’s freshness to cook with!
 It’s such a rewarding feeling!

-And I always, ALWAYS think about about my grandparents and great-grandparents who were avid gardeners whenever I’m in the garden!
+And I always, ALWAYS think about my grandparents and great-grandparents who were avid gardeners whenever I’m in the garden!